HuySpring883/MD5-Decryption-SoC/README.md

-# MD5-Decryption-SoC
+# SoC for MD5 Decryption

-HPS/FPGA Based MD5 Decryption SoC
+Implementation of MD5 cryptographic algorithm on the Altera DE1-SoC with configuration of the Cyclone V SoC FPGA.